Karger's algorithm

 A graph and two of its cuts.
 The dotted line in red is a cut with three crossing edges.
 The dashed line in green is a min-cut of this graph, crossing only two edges.

 In computer science and graph theory, Karger's algorithm is a randomized algorithm to compute a minimum cut of a connected graph.
 It was invented by David Karger and first published in 1993.

 The idea of the algorithm is based on the concept of contraction of an edge $(u, v)$ in an undirected graph $G = (V, E)$.
-Informally speaking, the contraction of an edge merges the nodes $u$ and $v$ into one, reducing the total number of nodes of the graph by one.
+Informally, the contraction of an edge merges the nodes $u$ and $v$ into one, reducing the total number of nodes of the graph by one.
 All other edges connecting either $u$ or $v$ are "reattached" to the merged node, effectively producing a multigraph.
 Karger's basic algorithm iteratively contracts randomly chosen edges until only two nodes remain; those nodes represent a cut in the original graph.
 By iterating this basic algorithm a sufficient number of times, a minimum cut can be found with high probability.